nickserv/danamccurdy.com/_posts/2017-06-05-mother-monkey.md

 I have an angry monkey
 careening through my mind,
 shouting judgements
+from a forestful
+of preconceptions,
-from a forest of preconceptions, excited and incensed by the slightest stimuli.
+excited and incensed
+by the slightest stimuli.

-Should I hunt him down?
+Should I hunt him down,
-That would only increase
+or would that only increase
-his frenzy!
+his frenzy?

 Better to befriend him,
 to offer him the calm
 and the patient compassion
-of a Mother Monkey.
+of a mother monkey.

-What else
+What else, indeed,
 does any creature need,
-except the comfort of acceptance, and the confidence of being loved?
+except the comfort of acceptance, and the strength of being loved?